Categories

 Issue 2 opens in Riyadh, Saudi Arabia as Mr. Poonwalla is angry that the FBI in unsure where his missing daughter is, even though her bodyguard Troy is still alive.
 As such, he plans on flying over alongside his son Samir.
 During his phone conversation, he demands that the press are kept unaware of all of this and that he’ll require some proper help to get his baby girl back.
 Afterwards, he tells Samir to start packing his bags for America.

 Meanwhile over in the Fire Island community of Kismet, Jane and Sabina arrive at Seth’s beachside house.
 After noticing that they’ll need groceries, Vasko takes out some vodka and preps a pair of shot glasses.
-During this, she tells Sabina that someone has put on bounty on her and her killers are now doing everything they can to find out where she is.
+During this, she tells Sabina that someone has put on bounty on her, and her killers are now doing everything they can to find out where she is.
 With only a day or so of downtime before they’re forced to go on the run, she’ll be kept close to Jane until Det.
 Fernandez informs them that it’s safe for the Saudi princess to be brought under official protection.
-As they drink their shots, Vasko tells her that she’ll need to change into new clothes in order to not attraction some unwanted attention.
+As they drink their shots, Vasko tells her that she’ll need to change into new clothes in order to not attract some unwanted attention.
 Later, they’re out on the seaside porch as they chill out to the sight of the setting sun while taking in more vodka shots.
 Jane notices that Sabina has been observing her bikini-clad body, while she herself is still mostly covered in clothing.
 They talk about tattoos as Vasko says that her body doesn’t allow those to be on her.
 As for Lady Poonwalla, she mentions how those are forbidden back in her home country.
 Sabina then recalls a time where she drew a bird onto her arm and kept it hidden, yet her brother found out and ratted her out to their dad, resulting in a week-long grounding sentence.
 Afterwards, Sabina explains her whole situation to Jane, specifically that she comes from a wealthy family and that she has a pre-arranged marriage that fell apart because her fiancé disgraced his family by blowing all of his money through gambling.
 From there, she flew to America since her father does own a couple of businesses there and that she’s always heard about both the United States and New York City throughout her life.
 Lady Poonwalla then asks about the citizens of Fire Island, to which Vasko says that aside from renters, it’s mainly occupied by middle to upper class citizens.
 After mentioning how this used to be the home of the working class before “celebs and gay millionaires” came along to buy it up for investments, Jane says that her friend Dr. Miller owns this beach house.
 Sabina asks her if they’re lovers, to which Vasko says that he does have a crush on her, but they’ve never “sealed the deal”.
 Lady Poonwalla then says that even though she’s a virgin, she’s aware of Americans’ stance towards sex before she takes another shot of vodka and says that maybe they can go shop for some food, to which Painkiller Jane says that she needs to give her a makeover first.

 Meanwhile, the three goons arrive onto Fire Island as they prepare to split up and search for Sabina.
 The fiendish lady tells a fellow cohort named Captain Jack to begin his search alongside the island’s west side and that if he finds their target, he should notify his cohorts due to her being protected by Jane.
 Meanwhile, she and Harry will investigate over at some nearby streets.
 After they proceed to split up, Harry asks why Captain Jack is with them, especially since he’s very perverted.
 She says that their client insisted on it, especially since he possesses “an uncanny ability to sniff off just about anyone”.
 From there, she tells Harry to focus on their assignment before the last ferry heads out for the day.
 Back at the seaside cabin, Vasko and Sabina manage to get dressed within some extremely light clothing.
 Shortly afterwards, they proceed to head out as Jane asks the princess what it’s like “to be a billionaire”.
-She says that while she have the financial ability necessary to purchase nearly anything she wants, her modern-day father still makes her follow their old-school traditions, which leads to them constantly arguing with each other.
+She says that while she has the financial ability necessary to purchase nearly anything she wants, her modern-day father still makes her follow their old-school traditions, which leads to them constantly arguing with each other.
 After they learn that they’ve both lost their mothers, Vasko informs her that she’s contacted Seth and that he has a tab over at the island bar.
 As such, they can take in whatever food & drink they want.
 One hour later, Lady Poonwalla is being hit on by a muscular young guy who shows off his various tattoos, especially one that he got for the left side of his chest.
 He then tries to “hook up” with her before Jane intervenes with a bottle to his gut and asks for another round of drinks.
 Unbeknownst to them, Harry and the devious woman arrive at the island bar.
-She then sees Sabina and then tells Harry that they’ll wait until she’s separated from her protector before they kidnap here.
+She then sees Sabina and tells Harry that they’ll wait until she’s separated from her protector before they kidnap here.
 Back over with Vasko, she has to use the restroom as she tells the two young guys to look after Poonwalla while she’s away.
 Shortly after she heads out however, Harry proceeds to move in.

 After reaching a stall and proceeding with her personal business, Jane is suddenly approached by a pair of boots standing right outside.
 From there, the woman kicks in the door and throws Vasko into a soap dispenser.
 A fight proceeds to break out as they kick and punch each other for a bit before the fiendish lady slams Jane’s head into a sink and prepares to execute her.
 Fortunately, Vasko grabs her wrist and disrupts her aim, even forcing her to shoot off her left ear before she tackles the adversary into a stall.
 During this, the gun got dislodged as they both notice it.
 Jane proceeds to punch the woman in the ear before she dives for the firearm.
 The evil lady does quickly recover, takes out a knife from her duffle bag and throws it towards her, though Vasko does deflect it before she finally defeats her adversary with a couple of gun shots.
 Shortly afterwards, she realizes that Sabina is in trouble.